 Recommended Books on Adopting Minimalism

-- Dean Christopher's Minimalism leads readers through a 12-week process designed to help them identify their values, evaluate their habits, change their mindsets, reduce their mental stress, and ultimately transform their lives.
+- Dean Christopher's Minimalism guides readers through a 12-week process to help them identify their values, evaluate their habits, change their mindsets, reduce mental stress, and ultimately transform their lives.

-- Mastering Minimalism by Jordan Williams provides a comprehensive roadmap to those seeking to adopt minimalism by taking a holistic, wheel-of-life approach that covers all aspects of our lives.
+- Mastering Minimalism by Jordan Williams offers a comprehensive roadmap for adopting minimalism, taking a holistic, wheel-of-life approach that covers all aspects of our lives.

 - Cal Newport's Digital Minimalism explores the impact of constant connectivity.
 It helps us regain control by using technology to support our values and goals (not distracting from them).